Step 4.2

 The daily fee is the same for everyone, whether or not you receive the Age Pension.

-Because it is tied to the Age Pension rate, the basic fee goes up twice a year on:
+Because it is tied to the Age Pension rate, this amount goes up twice a year on the following dates each year and you will be notified of the new fee each time:

 • 20th March